Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Introduction

-The layout of the article is as follows: Section~\ref{sectionII} presents the fundamental tenets of Friedmann-Lema\^{i}tre Robertson-Walker and also proposes the novel phenomenological Hubble parameterization.
-Expounding upon this, Section~\ref{sectionIII} provides a rigorous examination of the statistical analysis applied to the datasets.
-The subsequent section~\ref{sectionIV} employs the outcomes from the statistical approach to decipher the Universe's behavior within our newly constructed model.
+The layout of the article is as follows: Section~\ref{flrw} presents the fundamental aspects of Friedmann-Lema\^{i}tre Robertson-Walker and also proposes the novel Hubble parameterization.
+Based on this, Section~\ref{sec:data} provides a rigorous examination of the statistical analysis applied to the datasets.
+In Section~\ref{model}, we undertake a comparative evaluation of our model utilizing the Bayesian model comparison technique.
+Further comparative study has to be done in Section~\ref{dainotti} with the Dainotti relation via Gaussian likelihood analysis versus new likelihoods and calibration of the Dainotti relation through a model-independent method.
+The subsequent section~\ref{kinematics} employs the outcomes from the statistical approach to decipher the Universe's behavior within our newly constructed model.
 This section also explores the physical implications of the parameterized models.
-In Section~\ref{sectionV}, we undertake a comparative evaluation of our model utilizing the Bayesian model comparison technique.
-Lastly, our findings are summarized and concluded in Section~\ref{sectionVI}.
+Further, section~\ref{diagnize} explores the $Om$ diagnostics of the model.
+Lastly, our findings are summarized and concluded in Section~\ref{conclusion}.